zdharma-continuum/zinit/docs/INTRODUCTION.md

   - manage completions,

-  - use the Turbo Mode,
+  - use the Turbo mode,

   - use the ice-mods like `as"program"`,